Ruining Disney World

 On the last night of our trip, we stayed until the park closed.
 The evening hosted two identical parades and our plan was to watch the first one and then race to the buses to beat the crowd.
-Admiral, who had been an angel for the entire seven day trip, pulled away from me in the crowd.
+Admiral, who had been an angel for the entire seven-day trip, pulled away from me in the crowd.
 Stunned, I turned around and saw his face covered in big ole’ crocodile tears as he cried, “Nana, you are ruining Disney World!”
-Then he pointed and cried "The Parade”.
+Then he pointed and cried “The Parade”.
 Like a good Nana, I sat down on the curb, snuggled Admiral, and watched all 20 minutes of the next Main Street Electrical Parade for the eighth time that week.
-He was entranced once again as the lights, music, and characters of Walt Disney’s Magical Kingdom danced down Main Street, USA!
+He was captivated once again as the lights, music, and characters of Walt Disney’s the Magical Kingdom danced down Main Street, USA!

-Magic Kingdom, Wishes Fireworks, and Main Street Electrical Parade
+The Magic Kingdom, Wishes Fireworks, and Main Street Electrical Parade

 The ‘hub’ of these events is in front of the castle.
 In order to get good seating at this location, you will need to go early and camp out.
 Take plenty of games and snacks to entertain bored children and be prepared to sit on the ground as chairs, wagons, etc. are not allowed.
 Papa Bear downloaded the Heads Up!
 Disney deck on his mobile phone which entertained our crew for over an hour!
 The app is free when you check in at the Disneyland Resort, Walt Disney World, or Aulani.